UBC-MOAD/docs/bash_config.rst

     alias df="df -h"

-modifies the :command:`df` command that shows how much disk space is free to use human-friendly units like :kbd:`G` for gigabytes instead of its default of 1K blocks.
+modifies the :command:`df` command that shows how much disk space is free to use human-friendly units like ``G`` for gigabytes instead of its default of 1K blocks.

 .. code-block:: bash